llvm/llvm-project/llvm/docs/CommandGuide/llvm-profdata.rst

  Show basic information about each section in the profile.
 This option is only meaningful for sample-based profile in extbinary format.

+.. option:: --debug-info=<path>

+ Specify the executable or ``.dSYM`` that contains debug info for the raw profile.
+ When ``-debug-info-correlate`` was used for instrumentation, use this option to show the correlated functions from the raw profile.

+.. option:: --covered

+ Show only the functions that have been executed, i.e., functions with non-zero counts.

 .. program:: llvm-profdata overlap

 .. _profdata-overlap: